-Things to do in Canmore
+The Best Things to Do in Canmore

 Take in the Three Sisters Mountains

-At nearly 10,000 feet, they’re hard to miss, and that’s a good thing because experiencing these stalwart giants is one of the best things to do in Canmore, Alberta that you won’t want to pass up.
+At nearly 10,000 feet, they’re hard to miss, and that’s a good thing because experiencing these stalwart giants is one of the best things to do in Canmore, Alberta, that you won’t want to pass up.

-If you want to get up close to the mountains you can attempt to summit or ride in a helicopter, which – not surprisingly – is the most expensive but it will give you a unique view that most will never get to appreciate.
+If you want to get up close to the mountains, you can enjoy a helicopter ride in Kananaskis, though be aware it is expensive, but it will give you a unique view that most will never get to appreciate.

 Hike in Kananaskis Country

-East End of Rundle
+Scramble Up East End of Rundle

 There is moderate exposure and some scrambling required, but nothing too scary or difficult for the average to the advanced hiker.
 We are reasonably fast hikers and completed the trail in four hours with a 45-minute summit beer stop at the top and about 15 extra minutes for sunset photos.
-If we were really moving with no long stops we could have done EEOR in under three hours.
+If we were really moving with no long stops, we could have done EEOR in under three hours.

 The average hiker will probably be able to summit in two hours and descend in 1.5 hours.
-If you are slower five hours round trip is probably a safe time to estimate.
+If you are slower, five hours round trip is probably a safe time to estimate.

 Canmore Highland Games

 The games’ strenuous events were used to test the physical prowess of local men to determine which of them would make the fittest and suitable royal mail carriers.